Developers/Inventors/Integrators/OEMs … and just tinkerers

 conveniently available for use.
 Our Interface Boards provide isolation

-for power for the Control Card, isolation for USB communication, and
+for power for the Control Card and

 isolation for all I/O. They also contain relays for controlling

-connectors on the Interface Board.
+connecting to other types of motor drivers.
 We offer levels of Interface Board.

-provided drivers specifically matched to the Board.
+provided drivers that are specifically matched to the Board.
+ShopBot

 To create any kind of physical CNC action, the system needs to